ryankenney-dev/advent-of-code-2023/docs/Initial-Go-Webserver-Creation.md

 >
 > Update main.go with a drop-down that allows selection between multiple computations.
 One option is "Number of Lines" (the current behavior), but another option is "Number of Characters"
 >
+> Break out the "number of lines" and "number of characters" into separate go files
+>

 Result: